• Skip to primary navigation

 • Start by boiling the raw cashews in enough water to cover them by 1-inch for 10 minutes and then carefully drain the water out and discard it.

-• In a large pan over medium heat, saute the diced onions in 3-4 tbsp of vegetable broth until the onions are soft and translucent.
+• In a large pan over medium heat, saute the diced onions until they are soft and translucent.
 Add the chopped artichokes and garlic and saute for 2-3 minutes.
-You may need to add more broth if the pan gets too dry.
+You may need to add more liquid if the pan gets too dry.

 • Pour the cashew cream sauce into the pan and stir to combine.